Sledding hills to be open following local snow events

 For thousands of local children – and quite a few adults, too – sledding is a highlight of the winter season.
 Louisville Parks and Recreation wants to remind the public it will open hills in seven parks for sledding from 9 a.m. to 11 p.m. on days when snow accumulation reaches 2-3 inches.

-Louisville Parks and Recreation has selected its best and safest sledding hills in the area.
+Louisville Parks and Recreation has identified its best and safest sledding hills in the area.
 As long as the sledding hills maintain adequate snow coverage, they will remain open.
 Park users are asked to avoid sledding when hills are closed.
 Sledding on slopes that lack appropriate snow depth will cause turf damage that must be repaired in the spring.
+Additionally, sledding at golf courses is not permitted for the same reason - it can result in costly repairs needed to fairways and greens.

 The rule of thumb for determining if enough snow accumulation has occurred is that if you see blades of grass poking through the snow cover; it’s not deep enough to sled safely.
 Sledding when parks employees have not posted the “open” sign, and at all other times, comes at your own risk.